cyverse/atmosphere-guides/src/openstack_troubleshooting_guide/openstack_troubleshooting_guide.md

 This is a collection of OpenStack troubleshooting tips.
 These are not Atmosphere(1)-specific but may still be useful to operators.

-## How to Connect to Instance Console Using Desktop SPICE client
+## Connect to Instance Console Using Desktop SPICE client

 You may want to do this if the SPICE HTML5 client in Horizon is not responding to keyboard input, not refreshing the display, or throwing errors in the text box underneath the video console (e.g. [this behavior](https://forum.opennebula.org/t/4-11-spice-is-not-refreshing/336)).
 Instead, you can use a GTK client which may not exhibit these bugs.